 iSmart Shankar Twitter Review: Here Is What Fans Feel About The Ram Pothineni Starrer

 Ram Pothineni is arguably one of the most popular young heroes in Tollywood today.
 The heartthrob enjoys a decent fan following due to his good looks and sincere performances.
-At present, he is in the limelight courtesy his latest release iSmart Shankar, slated to hit theatres today (July 18, 2019).
+At present, he is in the limelight, courtesy his latest release iSmart Shankar, slated to hit theatres today (July 18, 2019).
 The film, directed by ace filmmaker Puri Jagannadh, is a sci-fi thriller that features the 'Energetic Star' in a stylish new avatar.
 Savyasachi actress Nidhhi Agerwal and Kannada actress Nabha Natesh play the leading ladies.
 Actors Getup Srinu and Brahmanandam too are a part of the cast.

 Recently, while talking about iSmart Shankar, Puri Jagannadh had said that the film is loosely inspired by Hollywood movies.

 "I did not have a hit after Temper and this was hurting me big time.
 Somehow I wanted to make a hit film and in this process met Ram.
-He told me to write a bad boy kind of a role for him and that is how ISmart Shankar was born.
+He told me to write a bad boy kind of a role for him and that is how iSmart Shankar was born.
 The chip concept is inspired by Hollywood films and I have set the rest of the story in Telangana," he had told a website.

-The first shows of iSmart Shankar are set to begin.
-Stay tuned for the Twitter review.
+Meanwhile, the Twitter is getting flooded with opinion about iSmart Shankar.
+Take a look at some of the tweets here.

 Hanu @SuperStarHanu